drtconway/sequenzadocker/README.md

 Workflow
 ________

-Add some data to a folder i the host:
+Add some data to a folder in the host:

 ```
 ls -1 input/